 1. Torque Measurement Prior to Assembly

-- For tool setup, the tool crib or lab will want to set the torque tool according the torque specification required for the application.
+Tool setup - In setting a torque tool, a tool calibration lab or crib will set the torque measurement tool according to torque specifications required for the application.

 2. Torque Measurement During Assembly